William Lynn McKinney, Dean

 If you are a transfer student, see above for information on transferring into these programs.

 Applications for admission to teacher education programs are normally submitted during the sophomore year.
-Applications will be reviewed by a departmental screening committee based on the following criteria: 1) recommendations from faculty and others who have knowledge of the candidate's experience or interest in working in education; 2) a writing sample expressing career goals, experience in working with children, and expectations as a teacher; 3) passing scores on the PPST: Reading 179, Writing 177, Math 179 (composite score of 535; no more than 3 points below passing) or a composite score of 1150 on the SAT (minimum score of 530 verbal; 530 math) based on Rhode Island Program Approval process, subject to change by the Department of Education; 4) the student's academic record, including a cumulative grade point average of 2.50 or better.
+Applications will be reviewed by a departmental screening committee based on the following criteria: 1) recommendations from faculty and others who have knowledge of the candidate’s experience or interest in working in education; 2) a writing sample expressing career goals, experience in working with children, and expectations as a teacher; 3) passing scores on the PPST: Reading 172, Writing 171, Math 171 or a score of 1100 on the SAT; 4) the student’s academic record, including a cumulative grade point average of 2.50 or better.
 In addition, for the secondary education and music education programs, a grade point average of 2.50 or better in the Arts and Sciences major or specialization.
 Students applying to the early childhood education program must attain a C or better in HDF 203 or equivalent for acceptance into the program.

 Students should consult with the elementary or HDF advisor at University College, the Office of Teacher Education, or the HSS advisor at the Providence Campus.